thm-projects/arsnova-vagrant/README.md

 All commands remain the same, e.g. use `./start.sh` on the machine.
 But make sure you append the word `production` to all vagrant commands.

+*Note:* In contrast to the development machine all changes have to be manually redeployed to Tomcat in the production environment.
+To do this, run `mvn tomcat7:deploy` in the `arsnova-war` directory.

 ## ARSnova repositories

 After the first boot of your VM, you will find the following repositories inside this project's root folder: